 What makes our screening different?

 It’s comprehensive.
 When you come in for a heart CT scan, you’ll receive other important tests as well — all in one appointment — including cholesterol, glucose and BMI screenings and a blood pressure check.
-A board-certified cardiologist or radiologist will interpret the results.
+A board-certified cardiologist and radiologist will interpret the results.

 It’s personalized.
-You’re treated like a person, not a patient.
 After your screening, a cardiac nurse will provide a personal, one-on-one consultation to review your risk factors, discuss your preliminary results and answer your questions.